abahmanem/camel-casper/README.md

 ## Configuring Casper component

 The CasperConfiguration class can be used to set initial properties configuration to the component instead of passing it as query parameter.

-The following listing shows how to set the component to be used in your routes.
+The following listings shows how to set the component to be used in your routes.

+* Java

 ```java
 public void configure() {